You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output. Click here to find out more.

 Conor Linehan, Gillian Murphy, Kieran Hicks, Kathrin Gerling, Kellie Morrissey

-The data shown below were collected from the profiles of 10 tweeters who shared this research output.
+The data shown below were collected from the profiles of 10 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 |Members of the public||5||50%|